DeSantis replaces his campaign manager as he continues a reset of his 2024 presidential bid

 Romeo said Polyansky will be a critical addition to the team given his previous experience working in early voting Iowa, which has become a proving ground for the DeSantis campaign.

 Polyansky worked on the presidential campaigns of Wisconsin Gov. Scott Walker and Texas Sen. Ted Cruz in 2016 and Minnesota Rep. Michele Bachmann in 2012.
-In Iowa, he helped Joni Ernst first win election to the U.S. Senate in 2014 and helped Arkansas Gov. Mike Huckabee win in the Iowa Republican presidential caucuses in 2008.
+In Iowa, he helped Joni Ernst win election to the U.S. Senate in 2014 and helped Arkansas Gov. Mike Huckabee win in the Iowa Republican presidential caucuses in 2008.

 Polyansky was traveling with DeSantis in Iowa to events sponsored by Never Back Down on Saturday.
-He also attended an event DeSantis spoke to on behalf of Iowa Attorney General Brenna Bird on Saturday, as part of Never Back Down’s organizing presence apart from DeSantis’ official campaign.
+He also attended an event where DeSantis spoke on behalf of Iowa Attorney General Brenna Bird on Saturday, as part of Never Back Down’s organizing presence apart from DeSantis’ official campaign.

+Campaigns have often relied on supplementary support from super PACs, which can receive unlimited sums from donors but are barred under federal rules from donating to candidates or coordinating with campaigns on how their money is spent.
+But Never Back Down’s work has been especially expansive, especially as DeSantis’ campaign has faced a cash crunch.
+The super PAC has been working to line up caucus supporters for DeSantis and hosting him as a “special guest” on a bus tour across Iowa—work that campaigns have typically taken on themselves.

+Polyansky is listed as the chief strategy officer for Axiom Strategies, a political consulting firm whose founder, Jeff Roe, and other staffers are all working at Never Back Down.

 The staff shakeup was first reported by The Messenger on Tuesday.